davidhozic/discord-advertisement-framework/docs/source/guide/core/shilldefine.rst

 - ``is_user``:  An optional ``True`` / ``False`` parameter.
 Discord has 2 types of clients - user accounts and  bots.
   Set this to True when the above ``token`` belongs to a user and not a bot.
 - ``proxy``: An optional string (text) parameter.
 Represents a proxy URL used to access Discord.
 - ``servers``: A list of servers.
-In DAF servers are talked about with the word "guild", which was Discord's original name for a server.
+In DAF, servers are referred to as "guild", which was Discord's original name for a server.
 Elements inside this list can be any objects inherited from :class:`daf.guild.BaseGUILD` class.
   Three types of servers exist (are inherited from  :class:`daf.guild.BaseGUILD`):